Speakers Bureau

 IAJGS is pleased to offer this list of speakers who are willing to present programs for IAJGS member societies.

-The talks are listed in two sections below.
 The first section has a condensed list of the talks with the name of the speaker and the title of the talk.
 The title is a link; click on it to go to the detailed information about the talk in the second section.

 The second section contains additional information about the talks, including a more detailed description of the talk; whether the speaker is willing to present the talk virtually, in-person, or both; the category of the talk; and the appropriate audience.
 The speaker’s name is a link that will open an email message so that you can inquire about details or make arrangements for a talk.

-Last Updated: 2023-10-02 17:38:56
+Last Updated: 2024-08-04 15:09:55

 Condensed List of Talks Offered

 This section provides a condensed list of the talks offered.
-Click on the title to jump to the detailed information about the talk in the second section below, which includes an email link for contacting the speaker (click on the speaker's name).
+Click on the title to jump to the detailed information about the talk in the second section below, which includes an email link for contacting the speaker (click on the speaker’ name).

 Speaker Name Talk Title